smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

       without consuming any further lexatom from  the input stream.
 The lexer would stall.

-    * There exists a state from where, it matches on arbitrary repetitions of any lexatom.
+    * There exists a state from where it matches on arbitrary repetitions of any lexatom.
 If this state is reached the complete input stream would be consumed.

 A lexer containing an inadmissible pattern must be considered unstable.
 Its functioning cannot be guaranteed.

-Any pattern which is not *inadmissible* in the above sense is *admissible*.
+Any pattern which is not *inadmissible* in the above sense is *admissible* and vice versa.
-Any pattern that is not inadmissible is admissible.
 Whenever an inadmissible pattern is detected, an error is reported.
-As a shorthand to transform any pattern into a *sane* pattern the following command may be used.
+As a shorthand to transform a pattern into a *sane* pattern the following command may be used.

 .. describe:: \\Sanitize{P}